Willemstad Walking Tour Part 1

 5. Art Gallery 86: It may be the island's largest art gallery but it's also small.
 It showcases work by both local and Dutch artists.
 Open Monday through Friday 9:30 -12 and 3-5:30; on Saturday from 10:30 - noon .

-6. Queen Emma Bridge: Affectionately known as the ?swinging old lady,? the first floating pontoon bridge, Emmaburg, was built in the 1880s.
+6. Queen Emma Bridge: Affectionately known as the "swinging old lady," the first floating pontoon bridge, Emmaburg, was built in the 1880s.
 The bridge allowed easy pedestrian access across the channel but it is busy these days opening to allow cruise ships and huge oil tankers to pass through.
 It's quite a humbling sight to be at the waterfront when one of these behemoths comes through.
 It is sometimes lit at night with numerous lights but always at Christmas.
+(See Queen Emma do her thing on my YouTube video.)

 Next Page (Willemstad Walking Tour Part 2)